big-data-europe/docker-hive/README.md

 ```
 ls: cannot access /opt/hive/lib/hive-jdbc-*-standalone.jar: No such file or directory
 ```
-This is a known bug in Hive 2.1.0.
+This is a [known bug](https://issues.apache.org/jira/browse/HIVE-14223)  in Hive 2.1.0 .
 It will be fixed in 2.1.1 and 2.2.0 releases.
 This error does not affect the connectivity to Hive.